secureCodeBox/documentation/docs/how-tos/persistence-storage.md

 them.
 This tutorial discusses two persistence providers, [DefectDojo](#defectdojo) and [ElasticSearch](#elasticsearch), which can both be combined with the *secureCodeBox*.

+*Side-note: The tutorials are scanning scanme.nmap.org, which is a public service provided by nmap.
+It is meant to be used for port-scanning examples, but should not be abused with too much scanning per day.
+If you know that your local machine is providing meaningful findings as well, consider using *localhost* as target for all scans.
+We chose to use scanme.nmap.org in the tutorial however, because of reproducibility for most users.*

 ### Pre-Requirements
 *All setups have been tested with Ubuntu 22.04 and Kubernetes 1.24*